mlgvla/mlgvla.github.io/_posts/2020-11-23-rails_project_-_the_album_spot.markdown

     end
 ```

 It's always nice for a review app to have a star rating system!
 In my app, star ratings either pertain to a user’s review of an album in their colleion, or are averaged across all reviews left by users that have the same album in their collection.
 Also, the star ratings appear in several different locations throughout the app, so I decided to put the star review HTML and logic in a partial, `_stars` to which I send an integer value, whether that is from a user review, or an average of user reviews.
-The  the filled and empty star graphics are courtesy of Font Awesome, which is a great resource to spiff up your app with cool icons.
+The  filled and empty star graphics are courtesy of Font Awesome, which is a great resource to spiff up your app with cool icons.

 ```
 <% stars.times do%>